wp-plugins/disqus-conditional-load/readme.txt

 Yes.
 It will stop auto loading of Disqus scripts.
 So your page will be loaded more quickly.

-= How can I load Disqus using Disqus Conditional Load?=
+= How can I load Disqus using Disqus Conditional Load? =

 You have 2 option.
 On click or on scroll.

 == Changelog ==

 = 1.0 =